Vida-1/102lab6/README.md

 <img src="274C.svg" width="10px"/>  Stretch Goal: If the user gives you a color, can you set a part of your page to be that color?

-I fell short on Draft one of lab 6 but will try to improve it.